dna2118/Thesis_MPH_1/Thesis-Data-Analysis.md

-                      "Hispanic or Latino,Native American/ Alaskan Native" = "Other", "Non- Hispanic Black or African American,Asian or Pacific Islander" = "Other", "Non- Hispanic Black or African American,Hispanic or Latino" = "Other", "Non-Hispanic White,Non- Hispanic Black or African American,Hispanic or Latino,Native American/ Alaskan Native,Asian or Pacific Islander" = "Other"))
+                      "Hispanic or Latino,Native American/ Alaskan Native" = "Other", "Non- Hispanic Black or African American,Asian or Pacific Islander" = "Other", "Non- Hispanic Black or African American,Hispanic or Latino" = "Other", "Non-Hispanic White,Non- Hispanic Black or African American,Hispanic or Latino,Native American/ Alaskan Native,Asian or Pacific Islander" = "Other"), DelayedRent = recode(DelayedRent,
+                             "Yes" = "1",
+                             "No" = "0"))
 ```

 ##### Below, I scored the Perceived Stress Scale (PSS-4) and the SF-12.
 The PSS coding instructions were as follows: code `0` - never, `1` - almost never, `2` - sometimes, `3` - fairly often, `4` - very often & reverse your scores for questions 4, 5, 7, and 8.
 On these 4 questions, change the scores to: 0 = 4, 1 = 3, 2 = 2, 3 = 1, 4 = 0.